Julius-717/Triangle-Tracker/readme.md

 THE TRIANGLE TRACKER
-The application enables the user to know which triangle he/she is operating with, {3/12/2018}
+The application enables the user to know which triangle he/she is operating with, 23/11/2019}
-##Developers
+## Developer
-It has been developed By Ben and Stella
+It has been developed By Kash
 ## Description
 in this application, the user inputs 3 sides of the triangle.
 The application has the ability to detect whether it's an isosceles, scalene, equilateral or not a triangle at all.